 Another strategy is for the instructor to provide reading questions a few days before the readings are due.
 These can include standard questions, such as “what is the author’s argument?” and “how does his / her argument relate to the readings that preceded it?”
 Or the questions can be more specific to the article, such as asking for definitions of key concepts in the reading.
 The questions provide students with guidance about how to read texts and help focus class discussion around salient points.
 Also, teachers can provide extra incentive by offering extra credit to students who submit satisfactory written responses to the questions.

 Discuss Reading Strategies

 Set aside class time for a short discussion about the reading process.
 Ask each student to share one or more strategies that help them with their reading assignments.
 This could pertain to places they read, the number of pages they attempt to read at one sitting, comfort of the reading environment, time of day, etc. This exercise will help the students become more conscious of their reading habits or strategies, learn about the reading strategies used by others, and build classroom solidarity.

 Have a similar conversation about the difficulties students face vis-à-vis the readings and how they have sought to address those difficulties.

 A difficulty experienced by many social science students is understanding that a particular article is a piece in an ongoing analytical lineage.
 To address this difficulty, below I provide metaphors that help students read analytically within a particular disciplinary lineage.
-As well, these metaphors help students understand that the main task that they are expected to be proficient in is to understand analytical arguments and the assumptions that those arguments are based on, not only for the author they are reading now but for the authors that the current author is citing.
+These metaphors also help students understand that the main task that they are expected to master is to understand analytical arguments and the assumptions that those arguments are based on, not only for the author they are reading now but for the authors that the current author is citing.

 - The metaphor of a citation lineage: This expression can itself be considered a metaphor.
 It references the fact that disciplines within an analytic tradition produce texts that are densely referenced and that authors are working within multi-layered traditions of citation.